Disclaimer! Please note that this chapter contains sexual references and may not be suitable for younger readers

 ‘Maybe you should drop him off on your way home, Honey.
 I don’t think he should hit the roads in his state…’

 ‘Here we are.’
-Honey stops at the curb.
+Honey stops at the curb, letting the engine run.

 ‘Yeah.
 Here we are…’ Derek reaches out and cuts the engine.